upstateenglish/upstateenglish.github.io/slide-decks/ogwb/ogwb-007-lesson7-identifying-and-documenting-the-need-or-problem.md

 How do I prove there's a compelling problem<br />that deserves a grant?

+* Present evidence that you find through experience or research.  <!-- .element: class="fragment" data-fragment-index="1" -->
+* Research the issues so that you can document the existence of the problem.  <!-- .element: class="fragment" data-fragment-index="2" -->
-* Appendix 6 of OGWB provides research suggestions.<br />  <!-- .element: class="fragment" data-fragment-index="1" --> <a href="http://docs.upstateenglish.org/371/371-links.html">See also "A few links for community / need / problem research"</a>  <!-- .element: class="fragment" data-fragment-index="2" -->
+* Consult "Appendix 6" of OGWB for some research suggestions.<br />  <!-- .element: class="fragment" data-fragment-index="3" --> <a href="http://docs.upstateenglish.org/371/371-links.html">See also "A few links for community / need / problem research"</a>  <!-- .element: class="fragment" data-fragment-index="4" -->